Enterprise UX / Web Components / wrapper systems

 What matters here

-• Manage Fabric Web and Fabric Copilot component libraries across web components, Angular, and React.
+• Manage Microsoft Fabric Web and Microsoft Fabric Copilot component libraries across Web Components, Angular, and React.

 • Keep the implementation model centered on one web component source of truth instead of three competing stacks.